 CLP(FD) lets us reason about integers in a way that honors the relational nature of Prolog.
-An introduction is available from metalevel.at/prolog/clpfd.
+Read The Power of Prolog to understand how this library is meant to be used in practice.

 There are two major use cases of CLP(FD) constraints: